delftswa2017/desosa2017/junit5/chapter.md

 granting three benefits:

 1. It allows for a better understanding of the code base.
-2. It gives better insight on the possible effects changes in one area of the code may have on other areas of the code.
+2. It gives better insight into the possible effects changes in one area of the code may have on other areas of the code.
 3. It makes the code base easier to maintain.

 This section consists out of two subsections, where we identify and classify the sub-projects and identify and discuss